LTUC/amman-dotnet-401d2/Curriculum/Class10/Readme.md

 ## Lecture Outline
 1. Review content from week 1 and week 2
-2. Dive into Stacks and Queues!
+2. Implement your designated data structure!